libin85/libin85.github.io/_posts/2019-06-08-access-your-sqlite.markdown

 categories: [Xamarin]
 tags: [Xamarin, SQLite]
 ---
-SQLite is one of the most popular database among software developers for almost two decades.
+SQLite has been one of the most popular databases among software developers for almost two decades.
 Since its inception in year 2000, it has been the go-to option for building small to medium size applications that don't require a full-blown database like SQL Server or MySQL.
-SQLite database can be served from the disk directly and does not need any installation.
+What I really like about SQLite is that the database can be served from the disk directly and does not need any installation.

-But what makes SQLite popular among mobile developers is that its pretty light weight, and it comes in-built in both Android and iOS devices.
-There are several tools available to view/manage data in SQLite, and one that I use day to day is [DB Browser for SQLite][dbBrowser].
-In todays post, we are going to look how can we pull the database from an Android APK and  view its data.
+But what makes SQLite popular among mobile developers is it being pretty light weight, and that it comes in-built in both Android and iOS devices.
+There are several tools available to view/manage data in SQLite.
+The one that I use day to day is [DB Browser for SQLite][dbBrowser].
+In todays post, we are going to look at how we can pull the database from an Android APK and  view its data.

 ##### **Open the ADB Command Prompt**